 The relationship between Switzerland and Great-Britain

 Geneva became a pilgrimage destination after the Glorious Revolution in 1688.
 Geneva and the Academy of Calvin were hot spots.
 The first article about Geneva appeared in 1761, written by George Keate, “A Short account of the Republic of Geneva“.
 Many writings followed.

-Great Britain also supported the country at the Congress of Vienna (1814-1815) and the separate peace treaties (1814/1815 and Turin 1816), and during the Sonderbundkrieg of 1847 and the Prussian crisis in 1856/1857.
+Great Britain also supported the country at the Congress of Vienna (1814-1815) and the separate peace treaties of Paris (1815) and Turin (1816) during the Sonderbundkrieg of 1847 and the Prussian crisis in 1856/1857.
 The first test in their relationship was the Boer War in South Africa (1900-1902).